 Active cooling systems are much more effective and therefore the best choice for hot sleepers, folks experiencing hot flushes, people with night sweats, and anyone living in a hot climate.

 - Bed and pillow fans: These blow air under your sheet to circulate cool air around your body.
 No active cooling or heating of the air is provided.
 The main advantage is cost – these are really cheap.
 The downside is there is no active cooling of the air first, so you won't experience much temperature change.
 These mostly rely on evaporation of sweat to cool your body, so they aren't that effective if your room is humid.

-- Air-cooled systems: Air-cooled systems like our top choice, the BedJet, cool the air before pumping it into your bed.
+- Air-cooled systems: Air-cooled systems like our favorite, the BedJet, cool the air before pumping it into your bed.
 Some also offer a warming option.
 The main advantages include instant temperature relief and all-over body cooling.
-The downside is some units emit a white noise that some people don't like.
+The downside is that some units emit a white noise that some people don't like.

 - Water-cooled systems: systems like EightSleep's Pod and Sleepme's Cube, OOLER and Dock Pro systems use cooled water instead of air to provide relief.
 Chilled water is pumped through small channels/tubes embedded in a pad that you place on top of your mattress.
 Some also offer the option of warming.
 The main advantage is precise temperature control and silent operation.
 The main downside is they only cool the surface of your mattress, which means only one side of your body gets relief.

 3. Smart Cooling Systems

 The most advanced bed cooling systems incorporate extra features that go beyond basic cooling, such as smart alarm and personalized settings.